Nuclei-Software/npk-tflm/README.md

 TensorFlow Lite for Microcontrollers (TFLM)  is a port of TensorFlow Lite designed to run machine learning models on DSPs, microcontrollers and other devices with limited memory.

-Nuclei have optimized kernel implementations(main p/v extension) and run the TFLM examples using software emulation or FPGA board.
+We have done TFLM NN kernel optimized implementations(main p/v extension) for Nuclei RISC-V Processor, and you can run the TFLM examples using software emulation or FPGA board.

 ## Introduction of Nuclei Optimized TFLM